NordicESMhub/GEO4962/_episodes/03-simple_case.md

 Check the content of the directory and browse the sub-directories:
 - CaseDocs: namelists or similar
 - SourceMods: this is where you can add local source code changes.
-- Tools: a few utilities (we won't use the directly)
+- Tools: a few utilities (we won't use them directly)
 - Buildconf: configuration for building each component

 For this tests (and all our simulations), we do not wish to have a "cold" start and we will therefore restart and continue an existing simulation we have previously run.